 - HTC ChaCha, HTC Status and HTC First — we’ve all wanted a Facebook phone once.
 Then we grew up.

-And now it’s time for my favorite part — the part where all of you disagree with me, call me stupid, and formulate your own opinions in regards to the worst Android phones of all time.
+And now it’s time for my favorite part — the part where all of you chime in with your own opinions in regards to the worst Android phones of all time.
 Fun, fun, fun!
 Do you agree?
 Disagree?
 Have your own list of worst phones?
 We want to hear all of it.
 Let’s congregate in the comments section to talk about this, and remember to keep it clean – there’s nothing that says you can’t respect everyone’s opinion even if it differs from your own.
-Have at it!
+Have at it.